Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition

-Fig. \ref{Fig. Smart Pressure Mat}a shows the general structure and size of e-mat, which consists of five layers, and two adhesive layers to fix the upper and lower protective layers with the middle conductive layer, respectively.
+Fig. \ref{Fig. Smart Pressure Mat}(a) shows the general structure and size of the e-mat, consisting of five layers, in which two adhesive layers are used to fix the upper and lower protective layers with the middle conductive layer, respectively.
 The protective layers are polyester due to their cheap, wrinkle-resistant, durable, and soft properties.
-The adhesive layers are acrylic, which is not only soft but also firm and efficient for bonding multiple objects together, such as protective layers, conductive threads, and Velostat.
+The adhesive layers are acrylic, which is not only soft, but also firm and efficient for bonding multiple objects together, such as protective layers, conductive threads, and Velostat.
 The conductive threads are stainless steel fiber, which is famous for its role in conductive fabrics, and we have taken a fancy to its softness.
 Therefore, the soft property of the selected material is the core consideration, leading to the suitability of the fabricated e-mat for human-related applications.
-Unlike other Velostat-based pressure sensor arrays, the distances between sensor elements in the vertical and horizontal directions of the e-mat are not equidistant, as shown in Fig. \ref{Fig. Smart Pressure Mat}b.
+Unlike other Velostat-based pressure sensor arrays, the distances between sensor elements in the vertical and horizontal directions of the e-mat are not equidistant, as shown in Fig. \ref{Fig. Smart Pressure Mat}(b).
 In order to conform to the length and width of the human body when lying on the bed, the size of e-mat is set to be equal to the Queen size, and the actual sensing area is slightly smaller than the bed sheet.
-Fig. \ref{Fig. Actual Mat} shows the Smart Bed Sheet placed on a Queen size mattress for collecting subject sleeping posture data.
+Fig. \ref{Fig. Actual Mat} shows the Smart Bed Sheet placed on a Queen-size mattress to collect data on subject sleeping posture.
 The fabricated Smart Bed Sheet is flexible, soft, and portable, and Fig. \ref{Fig. Folded Mat} shows its foldability and low weight.
 We summarize the parameters of the proposed SPeM in Table \ref{Table Parameters of SPeM}.